jburgaya/2022_ecoli_commensal/README.md

 ```
 snakemake --use-conda --cores 36 -n -p
 ```
 Snakemake will install the appropriate packages for each step as conda environments when running it without the `-n` flag.

-Symbolic link to a directory containing the eggnog-mapper database should be placed in `data/eggnog-mapper`, as well as a symbolic link to the unzipped fasta file from uniref50 (`data/uniref50.fasta`).
+A symbolic link to a directory containing the eggnog-mapper database should be placed in `data/eggnog-mapper`, as well as one to the unzipped fasta file from uniref50 (`data/uniref50.fasta`).

 ## Author
 Judit Burgaya (BurgayaVentura.Judit@mh-hannover.de)